 With his mum being a nurse, healthcare was always a big part of Craig’s life.
 Originally he wanted to pursue a career in medicine, getting the required grades.
-However, Craig moved to London where he trained and worked as an actor for twelve years.
+However, Craig moved to London where he trained and worked as an actor for 12 years.
 Aged 30, he returned to Glasgow, where he made the career move into nursing.
 Before going to university, Craig went to Glasgow Clyde College.
 There he completed an HNC in Care and Administrative Practice, enabling him to articulate directly into the second year of his degree programme.
-While at university Craig was both a class and departmental representative.

 Follow Craig on Twitter: www.twitter.com/CraigDavidson85